sumanjs/suman/examples/19-converting-from-mocha.md

 2. Rename your "test" directory to "test-old" or whatever your test directory is called if it's not "test"

+    => ```mv test test-old```   // or ```git mv test test-old``` (this will automatically stage the change)

 3. <span style="background-color:#9ACD32">&nbsp;```$ suman --convert test-old test```</span>

 This should run very quickly, much less than 1 second.
 Now you have Suman tests replacing all your Mocha tests in your original test directory!

 You can compare the new Suman tests with the old Mocha tests in test-old for awhile, for reference.
 Please be aware of the common catches and caveats associated with converting Mocha tests to Suman tests, below.
-We are working on making the conversion 100% reliable, so that running newly minted Suman tests via prior Mocha tests works without any tweaking, but as of now there are a couple problems (which may be fixed with some Babel plugins).
+We are working on making the conversion close to 100% reliable.

-##  Here are the pitfalls and caveats with regard to converting from Mocha to Suman:
+##  Here are the current pitfalls and caveats with regard to converting from Mocha to Suman:

-Suman test cases and hooks use a singular param t (callback functions belong to that object, and they can be called in any context, without problem).
+Suman test cases and hooks use a singular param t (t itself is an error-first callback and callback functions belong to the t function-object, and they can be called in any context, without problem).

 1. Problem caused by: hooks that forgo the anonymous wrapper function